Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 Figure \@ref(fig:figdb-1), those columns will likely include, for a grant, an award identifier, title, investigator, and award amount; for an investigator, a name, university, and email address.
-In general, we will want to ensure that each row in our table has a key: a set of columns that uniquely identifies that row.
+In general, we will want to ensure that each row in our table has a \emph{key}: a set of columns that uniquely identifies that row.
 In our example tables, grants are uniquely identified by `Number` and investigators by `ID`.